 - The DIPP policy is directed at protecting small vendors on e-commerce websites.
-It seeks to ensure small players selling on the portals are not discriminated against in favor of vendors in which e-commerce companies have a stake.
+It seeks to ensure small players selling on the portals are not discriminated against in favour of vendors in which e-commerce companies have a stake.

 - Smaller marketplaces that do not have a stake in any vendors will also be able to now compete with the big firms.
 It can also boost the Start-Up India initiative of the government.

-3) Other efforts by Government
+3) Other efforts by the Government

 - The Department of Commerce initiated an exercise and established a Think Tank on ‘Framework for National Policy on e-Commerce’ and a Task Force under it to deliberate on the challenges confronting India in the arena of the digital economy and electronic commerce (e-commerce).

 - The Reserve Bank of India (RBI) has decided to allow "interoperability" among Prepaid Payment Instruments (PPIs) such as digital wallets, prepaid cash coupons and prepaid telephone top-up cards.
-RBI has also instructed banks and companies to make all know-your-customer (KYC)-compliant prepaid payment instruments (PPIs), like mobile wallets, interoperable amongst themselves via Unified Payments Interface (UPI).
+RBI has also instructed banks and companies to make all know-your-customer (KYC)-compliant prepaid payment instruments (PPIs), like mobile wallets, interoperable amongst themselves via the Unified Payments Interface (UPI).

 - Government e-Marketplace (GeM) signed a Memorandum of Understanding (MoU) with Union Bank of India to facilitate a cashless, paperless and transparent payment system for an array of services in October 2019.

-- The heavy investment of Government of India in rolling out the fibre network for 5G will help boost e-commerce in India
+- The heavy investment of the Government of India in rolling out the fibre network for 5G will help boost e-commerce in India

 - In the Union Budget of 2018-19, the government has allocated Rs 8,000 crore (US$ 1.24 billion) to BharatNet Project, to provide broadband services to 150,000-gram panchayats.